EpicEric/duper/duper_website/docs/guide-javascript.md

 console.log(restored_data);
 ```

-You can also manipulate Duper values:
+You can also manipulate parsed Duper values directly:

 ```javascript
 import { parse, stringify, DuperValue } from "@duper-js/wasm";